RCR Tomlinson has extended its reach in renewables via an EPC contract to install battery storage at a Victorian solar farm.

 RCR Tomlinson Managing Director Paul Dalgleish says RCR continues to consolidate its position in the renewable energy sector.

 “This battery energy storage system will be integrated with the 50MW Gannawarra Solar Farm currently under construction by RCR and demonstrates the potential for integrating large-scale battery storage systems with solar,” he says.

 Once constructed, the project will be the “largest combined utility-scale solar and battery energy storage system in Australia and amongst some of the largest in the world,” Dalgleish says.

 Our WA Works content is only available to subscribers

 WA Works is a subscription-based service and the number one source of WA supply chain and major project news.
 Our team of well-connected and industry-wise senior journalists produce exclusive, well-informed content that reflects the diversification and innovation vital to the pace of WA's transitioning economy.

 The Chamber of Commerce and Industry WA (CCIWA) acknowledges the traditional custodians of Australia and their continuing connection to land, sea and community.
-We pay our respects to the people, the cultures and the elders past, present and emerging.
+We pay our respects to the people, the cultures and the elders past and present.